Flight to Quality vs Flight to Liquidity

 The overlap becomes most visible in top-tier government bonds.
 Those instruments can satisfy both motives at once because they are often treated as high-quality claims and highly liquid collateral.
 The right interpretation therefore depends on the broader setting.
 If the surrounding move is led by credit discrimination and a search for stronger claims, quality is doing most of the explanatory work.
 If it is led by cash hoarding, collateral preference, and market-function stress, liquidity is doing more of the work.

-This difference also improves interpretation during ambiguous episodes.
-A fundamentally strong asset can still come under pressure if it is less liquid than the alternatives.
-At the same time, a very liquid asset can attract demand without being the market’s clearest expression of long-horizon trust.
-Looking only at the destination asset is not enough.
-The surrounding behavior of spreads, market depth, liquidation pressure, and funding conditions helps reveal which motive is dominant.
+The destination asset alone is not enough to identify the dominant motive.
+A fundamentally strong asset can still come under pressure if it is less liquid than the alternatives, while a very liquid asset can attract demand without being the market’s clearest expression of long-horizon trust.

 FAQ